Neurodiversity-Affirming Therapy and Coaching: A Guide to Inclusive, Strength-Based Support

 Dana's personal experience of neurodivergence, along with her background in teaching and leadership, supports her approach to accessibility and support for neurodivergent individuals.

-Blue Sky Learning's therapists and coaches embrace a neurodivergent-affirming approach because they:
+Blue Sky Learning's therapists and coaches embrace a neurodiversity-affirming approach because they:

 Do not attempt to fix or cure clients.